krassowski/declarative-parser/README.md

 ### As simple as argparse

-It's built on top of argparse - everything you already knows stays valid!
+It's built on top of argparse - everything you already know stays valid!

 ```python
 from declarative_parser import Parser, Argument